plus3it/ash-linux-formula/README.md

  run of the Salt packages).

-The `policyrun.sh` script may be left within and invoked from its default installation directory or moved eslewhere within the host system's filesystem-hierarchy.
+The `policyrun.sh` script may be left within and invoked from its default installation directory or moved elsewhere within the host system's filesystem-hierarchy.
 This script is designed that it should work correctly wherever it's installed or invoked from.

 The *ash-linux* formula does not currently support configuration via Salt's "pillar" functionality.
-Currently-expected deployment profiles did not necessitate the use of pillar to govern application-behavior beyond that available through the "run-all" or "individual-run" invocation methods.
+Currently-expected deployment profiles did not necessitate the use of pillar to govern application-behaviour beyond that available through the "run-all" or "individual-run" invocation methods.
 As this solution gains greater adoption and specific use-cases are identified, the *ash-linux* formulae will be updated to leverage Salt's "pillar" functionality